Blosc/c-blosc/ANNOUNCE.rst

 https://github.com/Blosc

-Blosc is distributed using the BSD license, see LICENSES/BLOSC.txt for details.
+Blosc is distributed using the BSD license, see LICENSE.txt for details.